 qemu-img info testimage.qed #image: testimage.qed #file format: qed #virtual size: 1.0G (1073741824 bytes) #disk size: 260K #cluster_size: 65536

-And cause disk was not used the real size on the host is 260k at the moment.
-Beware on copy sparse files use
+And cause the disk was not used the real size on the host is 260k at the moment.
+Beware of copy sparse files use

---sparse=allways option in cp command (mostly it is chosen for you) otherwise the images could be copy hard and fill the maximum amount of their creation size.
+--sparse=allways option in cp command (mostly it is chosen for you) otherwise the images could be copied hard and fill the maximum amount of their creation size.

 Here some additional examples.

 #making it 5GB bigger qemu-img resize myimage.img +5GB #converting ra image to qcow2 qemu-img convert -f raw -O qcow2 sourceimg.img target-dyn.img #It make sense to convert qcow2 to qcow2.
 Not used sectors would be recognized and resulting image will be smaller. qemu-img convert -f qcow2 -O qcow2 big.img resultingsmaller.img #zipping image qemu-img convert -c -O qcow2 source.img source_with_zipped_sectors.img #encrypt qemu-img convert -O qcow2 -o encryption source.img encrypted.img # ask for password (user large password to maximize security)

 Starting first VM